BinGoBinBin/EmojiForAndroid/README.md

 #Contribution

-If you find a bug or other questions,please send a pull request,thansk.
+If you find a bug or other questions,please send a pull request,thanks.